Transit Justice Coalition

 Mission Statement and Vision

-The Transit Justice Coalition brings together transit riders, community organizations, advocates, and labor to shape, advance, and fund an equitable and growing transit system in San Francisco.
+The Transit Justice Coalition’s mission is to bring together transit riders, community organizers, advocates, labor, and more to shape and advocate for an equitable, fully-funded, and thriving transit system in San Francisco.

-We envision a transit system where everyone – regardless of race, class, gender, sexual orientation, age, and ability – can enjoy accessible transit options that reliably, affordably, and conveniently get us where we need to go in San Francisco and connect us to work, school and play throughout the region.
+We envision a transit system where everyone – regardless of race, class, gender, sexual orientation, age, and ability – can enjoy accessible transit options that reliably, affordably, and conveniently get us where we need to go in San Francisco and connect us to work, school, loved ones, essential services, and recreation throughout the region.
+We envision a transit system that is sustainably and equitably funded to support the changes needed to make public transit the mode of choice for all San Franciscans.

 What We Need